Tyler Shough: 2025 season

 Shough was selected by the New Orleans Saints with the 40th overall pick in the second round of the 2025 NFL draft.
 He chose to wear jersey number 6.
 After the Saints' former starting quarterback Derek Carr announced his retirement after the draft, the team's head coach Kellen Moore declared that Shough, Spencer Rattler, and Jake Haener would compete for the starting role.
 On July 21, 2025, Shough signed a four-year contract with the team.
 Following a competition that lasted through the entirety of the preseason, Rattler was named the Saints starting quarterback for the 2025 season, with Shough being named his backup.

 On September 21 in Week 3, Shough made his debut in the 13–44 blowout loss to the Seattle Seahawks, throwing two incomplete passes.
-On October 26 in the 3–23 Week 8 loss against the Tampa Bay Buccaneers, Shough entered the game in the third quarter after Spencer Rattler was benched for poor performance.
+On October 26 in the 3–23 Week 8 loss against the Tampa Bay Buccaneers, Shough entered the game in the third quarter after Rattler was benched for poor performance.
 He completed 17 out of 30 pass attempts for 128 yards and an interception.
 On October 28, Shough was named the starting quarterback after the Saints fell to 1–7 to start the season.
-On November 2 in Week 9 against the Los Angeles Rams, Shough made his NFL starting debut, where completed 15 for 24 passes for 176 yards with one touchdown and one interception in the 10–34 loss.
-The following week, Shough threw for 282 yards and 2 touchdowns to secure his first victory as a starter, a 17–7 win over the Carolina Panthers.
+On November 2 in Week 9 against the Los Angeles Rams, Shough made his NFL starting debut, where he completed 15 for 24 passes for 176 yards with one touchdown and one interception in the 10–34 loss.
+Shough started for the rest of the season, setting the franchise record for wins by a rookie quarterback.
+Shough was named the NFL Offensive Rookie of the Month for his play in December/January.
+He finished the season completing 221 of 327 passes for 2,384 yards with 10 touchdowns and six interceptions, he also rushed 45 times for 186 yards and 3 touchdowns.